Floflis/docs-source/docs/faq.md

 Most Electron apps relies on NPM packages.
 But Floflis' packages aren't automatically updated, and NPM will be replaced by a decentralized package manager: APM (Aragon Package Manager).

+## Can I develop apps, games, .HTML5 files and fonts for Floflis?

+Yes, of course.

+Just head up to our [Developers section](/dev/).

 ### Do you have a new question?

 You're welcome to ask it or suggest improvements, in our [GitHub repo](https://github.com/Floflis/docs/issues).